 Throughout Never Give All The Heart, Yeats’ message is clear: don’t give your whole heart to someone.
-Yeats’ own personal life is a little tragic, and is clearly the inspiration for this piece.
-He proposed to Maud Gonne four times, who rejected him all four of these times, and then proceeded to marry someone else.
+Yeats’ own personal life is a little tragic and is clearly the inspiration for this piece.
+He proposed to Maud Gonne four times, who rejected him all four of these times and then proceeded to marry someone else.
 Ouch.
-I think it is fair to say that Never Give All The Heart may have sprung form that heartbreak.
+I think it is fair to say that Never Give All The Heart may have sprung from that heartbreak.
 He warns against love, knowing that giving too much will allow someone to hurt you.

 Never Give All The Heart Analysis

 The opening of Never Give All The Heart states Yeats’ primary intention when writing the poem.
 He wants to warn people against devoting too much love to just one person, indeed: Never Give All The Heart.

 The use of a caesura after this statement enacts a pause, emphasizing the phrase and calling the reader to attention.
 The heart of this poem is within this first clause, and Yeats makes this evidently clear.
 Following the caesura comes the second topic of the poem, ‘for love’.
 Indeed, this poem is a tribute to love, or rather heartbreak, with Yeats writing this poem in reflection of his unfortunate marital circumstance.